 Faux fur scarves, headbands, pom-poms on knit hats, vests, sweaters, coats and skirts are a big trend this winter.
 Anoraks have fur trim in all colors of the rainbow.
 There are even bags in the faux fur trend.
 Think the icon Teddy coat that you see all over on Instagram.
 It seems to be the Must-have of this cold-season.

 While the faux fur trend is easy to style when it comes to accessories, styling a faux fur multi-color sweater is more challenging.
 For the daring – and obviously I am one of them – a hairy skirt is It.
-This trend maybe too warm for the southern US, and more wearable in the West than East.
-It is a really trendy way to stay warm in Alaska, Canada and the Northern states with cold winters or way up high in the mountains, Eastern Scandinavia and Europe.
-Here winters often have negative temperatures in the double digits.
+This trend maybe too warm for the southern US ( 🙁 ), and more wearable on the West than East Coast.
+It is for sure a really trendy way to stay warm in Alaska, Canada and the Northern states with cold winters or way up high in the mountains, Eastern Scandinavia and Europe.
+In these regions, winters often have negative temperatures in the double digits.
 But read on, this post like most of my posts, is about turning fashion into style.
 It’s all about how to maintain great style in painfully cold weather.
 And we got a fair share up here in the Interior lately.

 Style the fur-skirt trend like a classics

 In midlife, it is best to go for a natural looking color with this trend and a classic cut.
 One has to be aware that the hair adds visually weight.
 Thus, stay away from any Dirndl-style cut.
 Most flattering in this trend is an A-line cut.
 It adds the least weight around the hips, but it adds pounds as you can see in the indoor outfit photos.
 An A-line cut is the most flattering option when wearing the faux fur skirt trend over 40! #trendsover40 Click To Tweet

 Keep horizontal lines at minimum